ausHaus/ioBroker.megaesp/README.md

 For input:
 ```
-ioBrokerValue = MegaValue * factor + offset;
+ioBrokerValue = MegaESPValue * factor + offset;
 ```

 For output:
 ```
-MegaValue = (ioBrokerValue - offset) / factor;
+MegaESPValue = (ioBrokerValue - offset) / factor;
 ```

 To get the range of the analog value from 100 to 500 set the factor as 400 and offset = 100.

 **The order of the ports is very important.
-The port in first row will be associated with P0 in Mega-ESP.
+The port in first row will be associated with P0 in MegaESP.
 In row number 10 with P9.**

 -------------------
 ## Русский